-For both $\mathcal{B} = \emptyset$ (pure hybrid scheme: HFV) and $\mathcal{B} = \mathcal{E}{int}$ (cell centred scheme), the order of convergence is close to 2 for the unknown u and 1 for its gradient.
-Of course, the hybrid scheme is almost three times more costly in terms of number of unknowns than the cell centred scheme for a given precision.
-However, the number of nonzero terms in the matrix is, again for a given precision on the approximate solution, larger for the cell centred scheme than for the hybrid scheme.
+For both $\mathcal{B} = \emptyset$ (pure hybrid scheme: HFV) and $\mathcal{B} = \mathcal{E}{int}$ (cell-centred scheme), the order of convergence is close to 2 for the unknown u and 1 for its gradient.
+Of course, the hybrid scheme is almost three times more costly in terms of number of unknowns than the cell-centred scheme for a given precision.
+However, the number of nonzero terms in the matrix is, again for a given precision on the approximate solution, larger for the cell-centred scheme than for the hybrid scheme.
 Hence the number of unknowns is probably not a sufficient criterion for assessing the cost of the scheme.

 Results were also obtained in the case of uniform square or rectangular meshes.
-They show a better rate of convergence of the gradient (order 2 in the case of $\mathcal{H} = \mathcal{E}{int}$ and 1.5 in the case $\mathcal{B} = \mathcal{E}{int}$ ), even though the rate of convergence of the approximate solution remains unchanged and close to 2.
+They show a better rate of convergence of the gradient (order 2 in the case of $\mathcal{H} = \mathcal{E}{int}$ and 1.5 in the case $\mathcal{B} = \mathcal{E}{int}$), even though the rate of convergence of the approximate solution remains unchanged and close to 2.

-We then use a rectangular non-conforming mesh, obtained by cutting the domain into two vertical sides and using a rectangular grid of $3n \times 2n$ (resp. $5n \times 2n$ ) on the first (resp. second side), where n is the number of the mesh, n = 1, ..., 7.
-Again, the order of convergence which we obtain is 2 for u and around 1.8 for the gradient.
-We give in Table 1 below the errors obtained in the discrete $L^2$ norm for u and $\nabla u$ for a non-conforming mesh and (in terms of number of unknowns) and for the rectangular $4 \times 6$ and $4 \times 10$ conforming rectangular meshes, for both the hybrid and cell centred schemes.
-We show on Figure 2 the solutions for the corresponding grids (which looks very much the same for both schemes).
+We then use a rectangular nonconforming mesh, obtained by cutting vertically the domain into two parts and using a rectangular grid of $3n \times 2n$ (resp. $5n \times 2n$) on the first (resp. second side), where n is the number of the mesh, n = 1, ..., 7.
+Again, the order of convergence which we obtain is 2 for uand around 1.8 for the gradient.
+We give in Table 1 below the errors obtained in the discrete L^2 norm for u and ∇u for a nonconforming mesh and (in terms of number of unknowns) and for the rectangular 4×6 and 4×10 conforming rectangular meshes, for both the hybrid and cell-centred schemes.
+We show in Figure 2 the solutions for the corresponding grids (which look much the same for the two schemes).

-Further detailed results on several problems and conforming, non conforming and distorted meshes may be found in [20].
+Further detailed results on several problems and conforming, nonconforming and distorted meshes may be found in [20].